 - 5.1 Since 2010, when the Government published the Prevent Strategy, there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
 There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation. - 5.2 The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism.
-The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
+The normalisation of extreme views may also make children and young people vulnerable to

+- future manipulation and exploitation.
 (School / Service) is clear that this exploitation and radicalisation should be viewed as a safeguarding concern. - 5.3 The Counter-terrorism and Security Act, 2015 places a duty on authorities (including schools) 'to have due regard to the need to prevent people from being drawn into terrorism'.
-These duties should be seen alongside schools' duties to promote British values as a means of "building children's resilience to radicalisation". - 5.4 Staff in schools should be made aware of this duty. - 5.5 When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the Designated Safeguarding Lead/Prevent Lead. - 5.6 See also "Revised Prevent Duty Guidance for England and Wales" (July 2015) (paras 57 76) for duties on staff in schools
+These duties should be seen alongside schools' duties to promote British values as a means of "building children's resilience to radicalisation". - 5.4 Staff in schools should be made aware of this duty. - 5.5 When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the Designated Safeguarding Lead/Prevent Lead. - 5.6 See also "The Prevent Duty, Departmental advice for schools and childcare providers", June 2015, Department for Education and "Revised Prevent Duty Guidance: for England and Wales", July 2015, HM Government

-6.0 PREVENTING SUITABLE PEOPLE FROM WORKING WITH CHILDREN
+6.0 PREVENTING UNSUITABLE PEOPLE FROM WORKING WITH CHILDREN